top of page

 Ajloun

-Ajloun is a town in northern Jordan, known for its historical significance and the imposing Ajloun Castle (Qal'at Ar-Rabad).
+Known for its historical significance and the imposing Ajloun Castle (Qal'at Ar-Rabad).
 The castle was built during the 12th century by the Ayyubid dynasty and played a strategic role in defending against the Crusaders.
 Ajloun is surrounded by lush greenery and offers beautiful natural landscapes, making it a popular destination for both history enthusiasts and nature lovers.

 Um Qais